-City Harvest is New York City's largest food rescue organization, helping to feed the nearly 1.2 million New Yorkers who are struggling to put meals on their tables.
+City Harvest is New York City's largest food rescue organization, helping to feed the millions of New Yorkers who are struggling to put meals on their tables.

-We will rescue 66 million pounds of food this year and deliver it, free of charge, to hundreds of food pantries, soup kitchens, and other community partners across the five boroughs.
+This year, we will rescue 109 million pounds of fresh, nutritious food and deliver it-free of charge-to more than 400 food pantries, soup kitchens, community partners and our own Mobile Markets across the five boroughs.